AaronRMartinez/AaronRMartinez/README.md

 ## 🎯 Objective

-My interest in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).
+My interest in technology has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.

 ## 📖 Skills